 Toy Poodle – Pro’s and Con’s Plus Everything Else You Want To Know

-The Toy Poodle is the tiniest variation of the Poodle breed, however, it has the exact same general personality and physical attributes as its Requirement and Miniature equivalents.
+The Toy Poodle is the tiniest variation of the Poodle breed.
+However, it has the same general personality and physical attributes as its Requirement and Miniature equivalents.

-Toy Poodles are a smart, active and social type that requires regular exercise and grooming.
+Toy Poodles are an innovative, active, and social type that requires regular exercise and grooming.

 There is a lot you’ll need to know about Toy Poodles before getting one.